-If you have one bowl, some apples and a grater you can make this dessert in no time!
+It doesn’t matter how you call it!
+If you have one bowl, some apples and a grater you can make this easy apple crumble pie (or cake) in no time!

 Some call it apple crumble, others apple pie.
 I call it apple cake.
 So, the above title seemed fitting! ( So you know, I’ve also considered to add “tart” in the title but the “name apple crumble pie tart cake” was a little confusing, even for me :P).